12 – 16 October 2020

 DEADLINES TO BE OBSERVED

 GUIDELINES FOR SUBMISSION.
 Prospective presenters should submit a three-page extended abstract describing their study.
-Only abstracts submitted online using the official template provided (see link below) will be considered.
-The deadline for submission to the Student Symposium is 12 April 2019.
-All current undergraduate, graduate, and medical students are eligible to submit abstracts.
+Only abstracts submitted via email using the official template provided (see details and link below) will be considered.
+The deadline for submission to the Student Symposium is April 30, 2020.
+All current undergraduate, graduate and medical students are eligible to submit abstracts.